borenstein-lab/microbiome_metabolic_adaptation/README.md

 # THE ASSOCIATIONS BETWEEN PHYSICAL ACTIVITY, MICROBIOME AND METABOLIC ADAPTATION IN SEDENTARY OVERWEIGHT ADULTS

-This repository contains the analysis code for the ARE collaboration trial between the Gepner and Borenstein labs.
+This repository contains the analysis code for the collaboration between the Gepner and Borenstein labs, regarding the interaction between physical activity, microbiome and metabolic adaptation.

 ## Scripts and analysis notebook overview